The Life of the True Church

 The Life of the True Church: sacramental and supernatural life in full Catholic order.

-It must also be emphasized that the absence of sacramental access during exile does not mean the absence of grace.
-The Church teaches that God supplies grace to those who seek Him sincerely and adhere to truth, even when extraordinary circumstances deprive them of ordinary means.
-St. Alphonsus Liguori affirms that perfect contrition, accompanied by the desire for confession, restores grace when sacramental absolution is temporarily unavailable.2 Spiritual communion, acts of faith, hope, and charity, and fidelity to prayer are true channels of grace when sacramental participation is impossible.
+The absence of sacramental access during exile does not mean the absence of grace.
+God supplies grace to those who seek Him sincerely and adhere to truth, even when extraordinary circumstances deprive them of the ordinary means.
+Perfect contrition, joined to the desire for confession, restores grace when sacramental absolution is temporarily unavailable.
+Spiritual communion, acts of faith, hope, and charity, and fidelity to prayer are real channels of grace in such deprivation.

 Footnotes

-- St. John of the Cross, The Dark Night of the Soul, Book I.
+- St. John of the Cross, The Dark Night of the Soul, Book I; St. Teresa of Avila, The Interior Castle, Fourth-Fifth Mansions; St. Francis de Sales, Introduction to the Devout Life, Part IV.

 - St. Alphonsus Liguori, Theologia Moralis, Book VI; Instructions on Confession.